 - USACE Congener List

 - Pace can also identify and measure PCBs as isomer groups or homologs (i.e., by level of chlorination) by 680 GC/MS

 - Pace Analytical currently offers recently promulgated EPA Method 1668 for analysis of up to 209 PCB compounds at the congener level.
 One application of these new testing levels is the proposed modified 503 regulation for land application of biosolids – which requires a combined toxicity value for dioxin/furan and certain (12) PCB compounds.

 PCB and PCB Congener Specific Analysis:

 All Pace laboratories offer traditional PCB analysis for PCB Aroclors in various matrices using standard EPA methodologies.
-Pace also offers three labs that can perform congener specific analysis.
+Pace also offers two labs that can perform congener specific analysis.
 These laboratories are as follows:

 Minneapolis, Minnesota Lab offer High Resolution Mass Spectrometry.

 - Coplanar congeners by 1668